Floyd Mayweather coming back for more than one fight

 “He wants to fight and challenge me.
 He wants to get my belt.
 Right now, we’re negotiating and hoping to finalize that.

 “I’m always available.
 I’m always available for him.
 It’s important to (get the rematch), as we have unfinished business.
 We’ve been waiting for a long time,” said the eight-weight champion.

 The reception to Mayweather and Pacquiao’s plan has been lukewarm at best since inception last weekend.

-Despite that fact, estimates are still ranging between 2 and 3 million Pay-Per-View buys for a rematch, slated for December.
+Despite that fact, estimates range between 2 and 3 million Pay-Per-View buys for a rematch, slated for December.

-Showtime are favorites to land ‘MayPac 2’ – whilst Mayweather’s intentions for an Asia warm-up have the potential to push the fight back to spring of 2019.
+Showtime is favorites to land ‘MayPac 2’ – whilst Mayweather’s intentions for an Asia warm-up can push the fight back to spring of 2019.